IrfanMaulana00/whatsapp-validation/README.md

-# Number Validation App
+# Whatsapp Validation App

-This application allows users to validate a list of phone numbers via an external API from <a href="https://pushwa.com/">PushWa.com</a>.
+This application allows users to validate a list of phone numbers is registered on whatsapp via an external API from <a href="https://pushwa.com/">PushWa.com</a>.
 It provides real-time feedback to users, indicating whether each number is valid or invalid, and also includes a progress indicator.
 The application is built using **Node.js**, **Express**, and **Socket.IO**, with a **Bootstrap** front-end.

 ## Features